yrmvgh/yiufcrawl/README.md

 * Troll
     * they now gain several different elemental resistances as they gain levels
+    * start with higher hp than normal, but never gain hp with level increases.
+They can increase hp by training fighting or through items, but late game they will have much lower hp than normal.

 * Deep Dwarf
     * recharge ability has been split in two: lesser recharge (costs 1 PMP), and greater recharge (costs 3 PMP).
 Greater recharge is required to recharge